 They were being chosen to preach the good news of Jesus’ work.
 The fire connects them to the throne room.
 The tongues are emblematic of their speaking ministry.

-How the Pentecost connects to the tower of Babel
+How Pentecost connects to the Tower of Babel story

 At first glance there doesn’t seem to be much in the Pentecost description relating back to the incident at Babel which had such cosmic-geographical and theological importance in the Old Testament.
 That first glance would be mistaken.

 There are two key terms in the passage that connect it back to Babel in an unmistakable way.
 The flaming tongues are described as “divided” (Greek: diamerizo), and the crowd, composed of Jews from all the nations, is said to have been “confused” (Greek: suncheo).